cnairi/Camagru/README.md

 ![profile](../master/Previews/ProfilePage.png)
 <p align="center">More practically, you can modify your info at any time and also recover your password if you're not logged in and can't remember it!</p>

-Clone this project in your htdocs root folder.
-Change credentials in config/database.php.
-You have to put your own phpmyadmin credentials in order to make it work.
-In php.ini, you may need to change your smtp_port to your local ip to be able to sen emails.
-Be careful, it works fine with gmail addresses, but icloud does not seem to accept camagru emails.